 So this is a classic fast meal in my rotation.
 Fish Piccata is so simple, but so tasty.
 The sauce is made by deglazing the pan with wine (yes, you need to sacrifice a wee bit of your evening wine for this meal) so the brown bits stuck on the pan from the fish mix in with it and creates the “stock” for the sauce.
 The flour that the fish is coated in thickens the sauce, then you finish it off with a hit of lemon and some butter (not too much!).

 I’ve seen a lot of Fish Piccata recipes around and I often can’t resist taking a peek even though I haven’t strayed from this recipe in years.
 I find many of them too lemony and sour for my taste, so mine is a lot more mild.
+(Recently I’ve posted a chicken version that is similarly restrained with the piquancy.)
 If you like a strong lemon flavour, then by all means, increase the lemon juice in this!

 “The sauce of this is not overly lemony and sour.
 This is the problem I find with many piccata recipes – far too much lemon.”